diffblue/gitlab/doc/development/audit_event_guide/index.md

 1. Add contents to the file that conform to the [schema](#schema) defined in `config/audit_events/types/type_schema.json`.
 1. Ensure that all calls to `Gitlab::Audit::Auditor` use the `name` defined in your file.

+You can also use the `bin/audit-event-type` CLI to create the YAML definition automatically.

 ### Schema

 | Field | Required | Description |